-Specified Agencies to submit of full Grant Application – Monday, December 19 2016
+- Deadline for Specified Agencies submit full Grant Application – Thursday, December 16, 2021

-• An organization may apply for funding for only one project per year, requesting a maximum grant amount of $20,000.
+- An organization may apply for funding for only one program per year, requesting a maximum grant amount of $20,000.

-• Grant dollars must be used within the time frame for which they have been required, or they must be returned within the time frame.
+- Grant dollars must be used within the period for which they have been required, or they must be returned within that period.
 We appreciate that organizations have an open book policy with us to discuss issues on a case by case basis.

 To apply for funding, please submit a grant application form including the following items: